casper-network/docs/source/docs/casper/workflow/delegate.md

 1. Our delegation is part of the _bid_ to the _auction_
 2. The validator is part of the _active_ validator set

-Once the deploy has been executed, we can query the auction for information to confirm our delegation.
+Once the deploy has been processed, we can query the auction for information to confirm our delegation.
 We can use the Casper command-line client to create an RPC request with the following query:

 ```bash
 casper-client get-auction-info \